 The Great Plague of London in 1665 and 1666 forced a young Isaac Newton to move from Cambridge to Lincolnshire where he spent roughly two years there with his mother.
 It was during these 24 months that Newton was at the peak of his mathematical potential, and in which he observed the now-legendary apple fall from a tree, propelling the idea from which the gravitational laws were born.

 Boredom is also linked with heightened altruism.
-When none of the options that you have at your disposal inspire you to create something or do something, you start feeling useless.
-You begin questioning the choices you’ve made and start doubting yourself about if you’re living the life you want to live.
+When none of the options that you have at your disposal inspire you to create or do something, you start feeling useless.
+You begin questioning the choices you’ve made and start doubting if you’re living the life you want to live.

-This paralyzing sense of momentary desperation and uselessness makes you want to do something for someone, even if it’s something as simple as holding the door open or saying ‘hi’ to a stranger.
-And in doing so, your life regains meaning – because you’ve done something that improved someone’s life and made it better, even if it was such an insignificant action in your eyes.
+This paralyzing sense of momentary desperation and uselessness makes you want to do something for someone, even if it’s something as simple as holding the door open.
+In doing so, your life regains meaning – because you’ve done something that improved someone’s life, even if it was from a low-effort action.

 When people are bored, they think about their future and what goals they would like to achieve.
 Any long-term goals are set when one stops to really evaluate all the options that are available to them.
 And with the accessibility of your phone being the gateway to uncountable distractions, most people prefer to whip it out instead of having a couple of seconds or minutes to themselves.